actionml/harness/Alfonso-notes.md

 Dockerfile for rest-server is in docker/Dockerfile comments were removed from file because will cause issues in future versions Updated env PATH

+## Installing VW to run CBEngine test
+a new docker-compose was created called: docker-compose-cb.yml

+It's basically the same docker-compose but this one build image instead pull it from hub

+***Command To run a different compose file*** `docker-compose -f docker-compose-cb.yml up --build`

+where `-f` flag is used to specify the new compose file

+A Lot of new libraries & dependencies we're added to Dockerfile